 Jabón de Castilla (Castille or Castile Soap) was born in Spain in the Reino de Castilla (Castile Kingdom).
-There are records of this soap been produced as early as the 8th century, but it became popular much later.
+There are records of this soap been produced as early as the 8th century, but it became popular much later in history.

 While in the northern parts of old Europe soaps were made using animal fats, in the Reino de Castilla (Castile Kingdom) there was abundance of olives and pure olive oil, which is the main and only oil used in the making of this particular soap.

-The soap became synonymous of royalty as it was the preferred choice of kings, queens and royal families in the area.
+The soap became synonymous of royalty as it was the preferred choice of kings, queens and royal families of the time.

-A true, original and genuine Castile soap is made with only 100% Extra Virgin Olive Oil, water and lye (sodium hydroxide) for a bar of soap, or potassium hydroxide for a liquid soap, and nothing more.
-The true Castile soap contains no fragrances, nor it contains other oils to render it harder or foamier.
-Any Castile soap containing coconut oil, fragrances, essential oils or any other ingredients, is not and should not be called Castile soap, although unfortunately this rule is not respected by many manufacturers offering fake Castile soaps.
+A true, original and genuine Castile soap is made with only 100% Extra Virgin Olive Oil, water and lye (sodium hydroxide) for a bar of soap.
+The true Castile soap contains no fragrances, and definitely must not contain other oils to render it harder or foamier.
+Any Castile soap containing coconut oil, fragrances, essential oils or any other ingredients, is not and should not be called Castile soap, although unfortunately this rule is not respected by many manufacturers offering fake Castile soaps especially in the US.

-The genuine Castille soap is very mild, suitable for the most sensitive of skin types and people who are sensitive to detergents, chemicals and fragrances.
+The genuine Castile soap is very mild, suitable for the most sensitive of skin types and people who are sensitive to detergents, chemicals and fragrances, or suffer from skin conditions such as dermatitis, eczema, psoriasis, and rosacea.
 The soap makes a creamier foam with small bubbles, and might not be of the liking of many, yet this soap is so mild and gentle that can even be used on newborns.

 Olive oil is high in oleic acid, 60%-80%, and palmitic acid, 8%-20%, making it an excellent regenerative and moisturizing ingredient.
 Olive oil also contains squalane, a natural compound known to protect and nourish the skin, especially the sensible dry ones.
 Olive oil is non-comedogenic, which means it won't clog pores making it suitable for acne prone skin.
 Since it's high in Vitamin E, it helps regenerate small scars and abrasions.
 Because of the properties of Olive Oil, the Castile soap is known as THE best soap in the world.